Spectral Measures for $G_2$ II: finite subgroups: Introduction

 for all non-negative integers $m$, $n$.
 Such joint spectral measures specialize to the spectral measures $\nu_a$ (respectively $\nu_b$) by integrating over all $y$ for which $(\lambda_a,y) \in \sigma(a,b)$ (respectively all $x$ for which $(x,\lambda_b) \in \sigma(a,b)$).
-As discussed in Section \ref{sect:measures-different_domains}, such a measure uniquely defines a measure over $\mathbb{T}^2$ invariant under an action of the Weyl group of $G_2$.
+As discussed in Section \ref{sect:measures-different_domains}, such a measure uniquely defines a measure over $\bbT^2$ invariant under an action of the Weyl group of $G_2$.
 In this paper we determine the joint spectral measure for each finite subgroup $\Gamma$ of $G_2$ for all non-conjugate embeddings of $\Gamma$ into the fundamental representations of $G_2$.
+In the process, we correct a number of errors that have previously appeared in the literature.

+A number of recent papers have considered $G_2$ modular tensor categories.
+Kuperberg \cite{kuperberg:1996} gives a skein-theoretic description of quantum $G_2$ spider categories, which for generic $q$ agree with the fusion category of representations of the quantum group \cite{morrison/peters/snyder:2017}.
+In the case of $q$ a root of unity, Ostrik and Snyder have shown that the spider category agrees with the category of tilting modules for $G_2$ except for a few small roots of unity $q$ \cite{snyder/ostrik:2018talk}.
+As a consequence, the semisimplified versions of these categories obtained by quotienting by the ideal of negligible morphisms, again agree with the fusion category of representations of the quantum group.
+These categories are in fact $C^{\ast}$-tensor categories and have been shown to have property (T) \cite{jones:2016}.

 The paper is organised as follows.
 In Section \ref{sect:preliminaries} we present some preliminary material, including a discussion on the relation between spectral measures over certain different domains in Section \ref{sect:measures-different_domains} and a summary of relevant results for $G_2$ and its nimreps from \cite{evans/pugh:2012i}.